Jake Tapper: CNN

 On September 16, 2015, Tapper moderated two Republican primary debates from the Ronald Reagan Presidential Library in Simi Valley, California.
 The main debate drew an average of 23.1 million viewers, making it the most watched program in the history of CNN and the second most watched primary debate ever.
-He also moderated the March 10, 2016 Republican presidential debate in Miami, which drew almost 12 million viewers and according to Variety "garnered acclaim for its substance."
+He also moderated the March 10, 2016, Republican presidential debate in Miami, which drew almost 12 million viewers and according to Variety "garnered acclaim for its substance."

 In 2017, he received the Walter Cronkite Award for Excellence in Television Political Journalism from the USC Annenberg School for Communication and Journalism.
 Also in 2017, he received the John F. Hogan Distinguished Service Award from the Radio Television Digital News Association.

 In 2018, Tapper was part of a four-person team at CNN that included Carl Bernstein, Jim Sciutto, and Evan Perez that won the Merriman Smith Award for broadcast reporting on the White House under deadline pressure.

-In August 2019, Democratic Rep. Rashida Tlaib criticized Tapper for "comparing Palestinian human rights advocates to terrorist white nationalists," calling it "fundamentally a lie."
-In response, Tapper said that "those who believe Palestinian leaders bear responsibility for the incitement of terrorism cannot then let US leaders off the hook and act as if words don't matter".

 Following the contentious first 2020 presidential election debate, Tapper garnered attention for his response.
 He called it a "hot mess inside a dumpster fire inside a train wreck".
-Later that year, he was criticized for acting unethically by secretly advising a Pennsylvania politician.

-In January 2021, before the Inauguration of Joe Biden, CNN announced that Tapper's role would expand to be the network's "lead anchor for all major Washington events," including election nights.
+In January 2021, before the Inauguration of Joe Biden, CNN announced that Tapper's role would expand to be the network's "lead anchor for all major Washington events", including election nights.
 Additionally, they announced that Dana Bash would join Tapper as a co-host on State of the Union, alternating hosting weeks.

-In 2023, it was revealed Tapper's top producer was fired by CNN for sexual misconduct.
+In 2024, Tapper moderated a Republican primary Debate alongside Dana Bash between Ron DeSantis and Nikki Haley before the Iowa caucuses; it was viewed by around 2.6 million people.

+Tapper also co-moderated the 2024 presidential election debate between Donald Trump and Joe Biden alongside Bash in which Biden's poor performance led to his withdrawal from the race.
+While Biden's confused comments and overall frail appearance during the debate led to widespread concerns about his health and stamina, Tapper and Bash were criticized for not fact-checking Trump's many untruthful statements, including his assertion that Haitian immigrants in Ohio were "eating people's pets".
+The controversial decision led to discussions among the media and public about journalistic responsibility.

+In September 2024, in an interview with Michigan governor Gretchen Whitmer, Tapper and fellow CNN host Dana Bash misrepresented a statement from Michigan U.S. congresswoman Rashida Tlaib in an interview with the Detroit Metro Times, falsely rendering her criticism of Michigan attorney general Dana Nessel as antisemitic.
+After rebuke from the Detroit Metro Times, Tapper said in an interview with Nessel that he "misspoke", that he "was trying to characterize [Nessel's] views of Tlaib's comments".